Amarthgul/HappyDungeonFriends/README.md

 Dev logs and random comments

-* This game drew inspiration from some of my favorites, like DotA 2, Diablo, Warcraft, Isaac, and some level of Gris and Disgaea.
+* This game drew inspiration from some of my favorites, such as DotA 2, Diablo, Warcraft, Isaac, and some part of Gris and Disgaea.

 * Items count CD on its own and still counts when in the bag, it seems possible to quickly switch item in and out of slots and thus drastically increase the ability of the character.